joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ## environments.tokenized.ts

-Similarly, I copied an existing `src/environments/environments.*.ts` file to create the `environments.tokenized.ts` file that my new configuration will use.
+Similarly, I copied an existing `src/environments/environments.*.ts`{: .filepath} file to create the `environments.tokenized.ts`{: .filepath} file that my new configuration will use.
 The important line here is the `baseUrl: '#{baseUrl}#'` line.
 Notice how I'm creating a token here with the `#{token-name}#` syntax.
 This is the syntax of the token that our deployment process will know to find and replace.

 ```js
 import { NgxLoggerLevel } from 'ngx-logger';